christophdrayss/meallion/README.md

 ### D. upload

-Allows to upload a food picture for an AI to detect the ingredients.
+Allows to upload a food picture and detect the ingredients in the dish, using clarifai, a dynamic machine learning framework.
 The deep learning framework is provided by clarifai.com

 Command: **none**
 Parameter: image object (multipart http post)